vim-advent-calendar/vimways.org/content/2019/latex-in-vim/index.md

 ====================

 There are a few obviously missing components.
 Vim only supports Tex highlighting out-of-the-box.
-Auto-complete is good, but not on the level that TexStudio or TexWorks exist at.
+Completion is good, but not on the level that TexStudio or TexWorks exist at.
 Creating a makefile for every small Latex project is over the top.
 There are a few rough ends integrating Vim commands into the Latex ecosystem.